 Not only Paris, the exciting French capital with its famous river Seine, will be one of the highlights you will experience along this journey.
-Also the historical sites of the Normandy, the rough countryside of the Brittany or the Loire with its interspersed valleys and world known castles are on our itinerary, and that still is not everything!
+Also the historical sites of Normandy, the rough countryside of Brittany or the Loire with its interspersed valleys and world known castles are on our itinerary, and that still is not everything!

 Day 1: Paris

 Bienvenue à Paris!
 Transfer to the hotel.
 We will make our way up to the top of the Eiffel Tower and enjoy the amazing views.
 All other activities depend on your time of arrival.

 - A welcome by your tour guide